neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 **Communication Plan**

 The project period will involve continuous communication between me and my mentor through regular sessions.
-1. I will organize 45-60 minute video discussions every week to evaluate project developments together with discussing obstacles and future action steps.
+1. I will organize video discussions session every week to evaluate project developments together with discussing obstacles and future action steps.
 2. I will use Zulip chat to share daily updates about my progress alongside any encountered obstacles.
 3. I will use Zulip for fast questions between regular meetings without set times.